-The Company recorded zero and less than \$0.1 million of provisions for income taxes during the three months ended March 31, 2022 and 2021, respectively.
+The Company's provisions for income taxes were immaterial during the three and nine months ended September 30, 2022 and 2021.

-The Company does not update its deferred tax assets during interim periods.
-Although the Company does not update its deferred tax assets during interim periods, the Company adjusted deferred tax assets and corresponding valuation allowance for the adoption of ASU 2020-06.
+Although the Company does not update its deferred tax assets during interim periods, the Company adjusted deferred tax assets and corresponding valuation allowance for the adoption of ASU 2020-06 in the first quarter and the true up of the US return filing in the third quarter.

 Prior to the adoption of ASU 2020-06, the difference between the book and tax treatment of the conversion option and debt issuance costs of the 2025 and 2028 Notes resulted in a difference between the carrying amount and tax basis of the 2025 and 2028 Notes.
 This taxable temporary difference resulted in the recognition of a net \$26.5 million deferred tax liability, net of \$4.6 million of amortized interest expense.
 As of January 1, 2022, the unamortized balance of this deferred tax liability was \$27.5 million, which was derecognized upon the adoption of ASU 2020-06, and \$0.2 million of deferred tax assets were recognized, resulting in a \$27.7 million increase to the net deferred tax assets.
 Both the reduction to the deferred tax liability and increase to the deferred tax asset were offset with an increase to our valuation allowance of \$27.7 million.

-The Company maintained a full valuation allowance against its gross deferred tax assets which were \$213.4 million as of March 31, 2022.
+The Company maintained a full valuation allowance against its gross deferred tax assets which were \$253.2 million at September 30, 2022.
 The deferred tax assets were primarily comprised of federal and state tax net operating loss carryforwards.
 Utilization of the net operating loss carryforwards may be subject to annual limitation due to historical or future ownership percentage change rules provided by the Internal Revenue Code of 1986, and similar state provisions.
 The annual limitation may result in the expiration of certain net operating loss carryforwards before their utilization.

-As of March 31, 2022, the Company had unrecognized tax benefits under ASC 740 Income Taxes of approximately \$0 and applicable interest of \$0.
+As of September 30, 2022, the Company had unrecognized tax benefits under ASC 740 Income Taxes of approximately \$0 and applicable interest of \$0.
 The total amount of unrecognized tax benefits that would affect our effective tax rate, if recognized, is \$0.
 Our policy is to account for interest and penalties related to uncertain tax positions as a component of income tax provision.
 The Company does not anticipate that the amount of unrecognized tax benefits will significantly increase or decrease within the next twelve months.
 Due to historical losses, all years are open to examination and adjustment by the taxing authorities.